Psychology4Learning Ltd Data Management, Protection and Privacy Policy

 What can you do with your information?

-Unless subject to an exemption under GDPR you have a number of rights with respect to your personal data.
+Subject to legal exemptions, you have a number of rights in relation to your personal data.
 You can:

-• Access and obtain a copy of your data on request
+o Ask to access and obtain a copy of your personal data.

 Online Assessment Software